OpenAPI Example

 Ticket created

-idstringcustomer_idstringsubjectstringprioritystringstatus"open" | "pending" | "resolved""open" | "pending" | "resolved"created_atstring<date-time>This page demonstrates a live endpoint generated from an OpenAPI specification.
-The request schema, response models, and code examples in the right panel are all auto-generated from the spec — no manual authoring required.
+idstringcustomer_idstringsubjectstringprioritystringstatus"open" | "pending" | "resolved""open" | "pending" | "resolved"tagsarray<string>messagestringcreated_atstring<date-time>updated_atstring<date-time>This page demonstrates a live endpoint generated from an OpenAPI specification.
+The request schema, response models, and code examples in the right panel are all auto-generated from the spec, with no manual authoring required.

 This example uses the Acme Support API.
 Update api.openapi in your docs.json to point at your own spec file to generate real endpoints.